ibm-cloud-docs/vpc/known-issues.md

 {: #backup-policy-plan-fs}

 When details of a snapshot are retrieved, the API response shows the property name `backup_plan_id` instead of `backup_policy_plan`.
 A fix for this issue is planned.

+### The Bandwidth property of first-generation volumes profiles incorrectly displays `dependent_range`
+{: #gen1-bandwidth-property-dependent}

+When details of first-generation volume profiles are retrieved, the responses show the bandwidth type incorrectly as `dependent_range`.
+The correct value is `dependent` because the bandwidth value is automatically assigned by the system, and that value can't be changed manually or programmatically.